 Long-lived assets, which include fixed assets, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of the assets to future undiscounted net cash flows expected to be generated by the assets.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
-The fair value of the assets is estimated using the higher of discounted future cash flows of the assets or estimated net realizable value.
 Long-lived assets are grouped at the lowest level for which there are identifiable cash flows when evaluating for impairment.
 Assets to be disposed of are reported at the lower of the carrying amount or fair value less costs to sell.